-The NABARD 2018 Grade A exam has 40 marks allocated to the Subject of Agriculture and Rural Development.
-This includes topics like, Agriculture, Crops, Types of Soils in India For NABARD Exam, schemes for rural development, etc. To achieve success in the NABARD 2018 Grade A exam a thorough preparation of Agriculture and Rural Development subject is a must.
-We have therefore brought to you this article which cover one of the important Topics – Types of Soils in India for NABARD 2018 Grade A exam.
+The NABARD Grade A Exam has 40 marks allocated to the Subject of Agriculture and Rural Development.
+This includes topics like, Agriculture, Crops, Types of Soils in India For the NABARD Exam, schemes for rural development, etc. To achieve success in the NABARD Grade A exam a thorough preparation of the Agriculture and Rural Development subject is a must.
+We have therefore brought to you this article which covers one of the important Topics – Types of Soils in India for the NABARD Grade A exam.

-Types of Soils in India For NABARD Exam 2018 Grade A
+Types of Soils in India For NABARD Grade A Exam

-- These types of Soils are mainly found in Deccan plateau – Maharashtra, Madhya Pradesh, Tamil Nadu, Andhra Pradesh, Chhattisgarh and Valleys of Krishna and Godavari rivers.
+- These types of Soils are mainly found in the Deccan plateau – Maharashtra, Madhya Pradesh, Tamil Nadu, Andhra Pradesh, Chhattisgarh, and Valleys of Krishna and Godavari rivers.

 - These soils are formed by sedimentation of volcanic rocks and Lava flow.